djthorpe/coding-challenge/README.md

 ## Improvements

-Clearly within the bounds of the time allowed this fulfills the brief, I believe.
+Within the bounds of the time allowed, I believe this fulfills the brief.
 One may want to consider:

   * Adding a sructured database, either in-memory or on persistent storage. sqlite would fit the bill for a single-node server.